peter/casino-lobby/web/README.md

-# Casino Lobby Vue.js Web App
+# Casino Lobby Web App

+This is a Vue.js app that talks to the Casino Lobby API and renders the UI.

 ## TODO